devklick/GDMan.Net/README.md

 And that's exactly what GDMan does!

-## Installing GDMan
+## Installing/Updating GDMan

 GDMan can be installed either by manually carrying out a few simple steps or running one of the install scripts.
+The same process can be used for updating to the latest version.

 <details>
 <summary>Manual Install</summary>